codersclub/emlog.ml/docs/api.md

 # &#x1f34e; API documentation

 Emlog Pro version supports the interface (API) call function, and developers can interact with the emlog system by calling the API.
+For example:
-For example: docking with article publishing software to realize automatic publishing of articles; docking with WeChat applets to realize diversified article display; docking with browser plug-ins to realize more convenient note publishing functions, etc. For detailed interface description, please refer to the following content.
+docking with article publishing software to realize automatic publishing of articles;
+docking with WeChat applets to realize diversified article display;
+docking with browser plug-ins to realize more convenient note publishing functions, etc.
+For detailed interface description, please refer to the following content.

-!> This document is written based on the latest version of emlog pro, the lower version may not be compatible, please upgrade to the latest version first.
+!> This document is written based on the latest version of Emlog pro, the lower version may not be compatible, please upgrade to the latest version first.

 ## Interface authentication